DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - government classification labels include:
       - **Top Secret**: if disclosed, could cause massive damage to national security, such as the disclosure of spy satellite information
       - **Secret**: if disclosed, can adversely affect national security
+      - **Confidential**: Confidential data is usually data that is exempt from disclosure under laws such as the Freedom of Information Act but is not classified as national security data.
+      - **Sensitive**: But Unclassified (SBU): SBU data is data that is not considered vital to national security, but its disclosure would do some harm.
+Many agencies classify data they collect from citizens as SBU.
+In Canada, the SBU classification is referred to as protected (A, B, C).
       - **Unclassified**: not sensitive
     - non-government organizations use labels such as:
       - **Confidential/Proprietary**: only used within the org and, in the case of unauthorized disclosure, it could suffer serious consequences